TanmayKathar02/Pose_Estimation_for_fitness/README.md

 * Moto :✍️

-The main moto of our project is to count biceps curl based on human pose detection.
+The main objective of this project is to design and implement a Convolutional Neural Network (CNN) along with pretrained (MediaPipe) models capable of detecting a person's posture and repetitions accurately

 * Installing the depedencies:
 ```